clover/remote-pay-cloud/README.md

 # Quickstart

 Clover's cloud connector API.
 Published as an NPM package.
-Intended for use in a browser environment.
+Intended for use in a browser environment, or in a NodeJS application.

 ## Javascript
 This shows how you can make a connection using plain javascript in the browser to a Clover device using the Cloud Pay Display.